 "The Android App Development course has helped me in more ways than I had imagined.
 In addition to creating some wonderful apps, I learnt to collaborate with my team on GitHub to create a group project.
 The availability of online tech support enabled me to work in my own time and my tech-fellows made the weekly lab assignments interesting and fun.
 In fact, the skills that I acquired in this course have helped me land a summer internship."

 "I am proud to announce that I have completed the CodePath Android Development course with honors.
 Codepath helped me find my passion in Android development and I have greatly enjoyed learning while working on challenging real-world projects using APIs of popular apps such as MovieDB, Twitter, and Instagram using Kotlin.
 I want to thank Caren Chang and Deonna Hodges for being amazing instructors, our super helpful TAs and my awesome teammates Helen Hu, Jihao Zhang, Amey Narvekar, He Zhou, and Siyue for building MemeLib together!"

 What is this course about?

-This course series teaches students to build your own fully-functional Android apps.
-Start by learning the basics of Android development including the IDEs, languages, and tools real-world android engineers use.
+This course series teaches students to build their own fully-functional Android apps.
+Start by learning the basics of Android development, including the IDEs, languages, and tools real-world Android engineers use.
 Then learn the basics of making single-page apps that compute, list, and even query the internet for data!
-Next, you’ll deepen your understanding, learning about switching between screens, in-app databases, and other topics that help you build a fully-functional multi-screen app.

 Students will build applications using Kotlin, Google's preferred language for Android development.